habaxha/Object_Detection_and_Filters_Application_using_YOLO/README.md

 # YOLO Object Detection and Filters Application

-This application is a powerful tool for image and video processing, combining YOLO (You Only Look Once) object detection with various image filters.
-It provides a user-friendly interface for processing images, videos, and live video streams.
+This project is an implementation of YOLO (You Only Look Once) object detection, a user-friendly interface application, combined with image and video filters.
+It allows users to select images, videos, or live webcam feeds, apply different filters, and detect objects using the YOLO algorithm.

 ## Features